 Except from a federal lawsuit.

-BPS records show that as early as 2023, a teacher who inherited many of Martinez’s students from 2022 was among the first to report that students had witnessed troubling behavior in Martinez’s class.
+BPS records show that as early as 2023, a teacher who inherited many of the teacher’s students from 2022 was among the first to report that students had witnessed troubling behavior in the teacher’s class.
 Handwritten notes from students documented that the teacher grabbed a student identified as Jane Doe by the neck and wrist, threw books at her, showed the class photos from the girl’s mother’s Instagram account to mock her, and, when the child wet herself after being denied a restroom break, told her she would have to clean it up with a straw because she would not allow a custodian to help.
 Four classmates provided handwritten statements corroborating the abuse.
 The state civil lawsuit against the Bernalillo Public Schools District was officially settled earlier this month with the judge acknowledging that the parties “have resolved all controversies and issues.”
 Details of the settlement were not immediately available.

 Excerpt from a federal lawsuit.